mllm-ts/VisualTimeAnomaly/README.md

 - We construct a large-scale dataset including 12.4k time series images, and release the dateset and code to foster future research.

   ## Citation
-If you find our work useful, please cite:
+If you find our work useful, please cite the below paper:
 ```

 ```